wolverine5550/clausecheck/README.md

 - Optional deployment with [Supabase Vercel Integration and Vercel deploy](#deploy-your-own)
   - Environment variables automatically assigned to Vercel project

+### ✅ Supabase Auth (Sign Up, Login, Logout)

+- Modal-based authentication UI using shadcn/ui Dialog
+- Email/password sign up and login
+- Toast feedback for auth success/error (shadcn/ui)
+- Logout button in header for authenticated users
+- All import paths now use the src/ alias structure for consistency
+- **Server-side route protection utility**: Use `requireUserOrRedirect()` in any protected page for consistent authentication checks
+- **Unit tests for auth flows and route protection**: See `src/components/auth/__tests__/auth-form.test.tsx` and `src/utils/supabase/__tests__/require-user-or-redirect.test.ts`

 ## Demo

 You can view a fully working demo at [demo-nextjs-with-supabase.vercel.app](https://demo-nextjs-with-supabase.vercel.app/).